Glossary of Terms

 Back To Top

 Waiver Statement: A legal statement, necessary

-for any submitted Professional Evaluation (optional), in which an
+for any submitted Professional or Institution Evaluation Form, in which an

 applicant indicates whether (s)he wants the ability to access an

 evaluation through the program where enrolled (not through ADEA

 Waived rights: The applicant does not have the

 right to read the completed evaluation when enrolled as a dental